skilesare/art_and_democratic_hypercatallaxy/the_pattern_language/ecr_neutralization_of_economic_rent.md

 Our proposal is not 'refund' the economic rent, or to tax the economic rent, but to put the payer of the economic rent in a position to participate in any future gain made from the economic rent.

-Our money should allow for this*.
+Our money should allow for this.

 Therefore: